Privacy Policy

 On this website specifically:

-• Guestbook: Your E-Mail (RC4 encrypted, mainly for obfuscation), website (optionally) the name you entered in the form, your message, message posted datetime, message score, unique message ID, and whether or not you confirmed the comment.
+• Guestbook: Your E-Mail (RC4 encrypted, mainly for obfuscation), website (optionally), the name you entered in the form, your message, message posted datetime, message score, unique message ID, and whether or not you confirmed the comment.
+This information is stored until an administrator deletes your comment, the user deletes the comment through the sent link in their email, or the user does not confirm their email in 3 days.

 Various cookies, while not directly data, may be sent to users to rate limit their activity, provide session or permanent storage, or manage (permanent) access.
-These cookies will never be used for commercial purposes or unnecessary tracking of users - only to provide, protect, or improve functionality of services.
-By using Ari-web services, you agree to have these cookies served to you.
+These cookies will never be used for commercial purposes directly (such as selling/tracking) or unnecessary tracking of users - only to provide, protect, or improve functionality of services.
+By using ARI.LT (Ari-web) services, you agree to have these cookies served to you.

 The collected data (and logs) is primarily used to: